yingLanNull/AlphaTabsIndicator/README.md

 1. The diagonal mark size for dynamic control, adaptive according to the height of the TAB;
 1. Limit the appropriate to reduce to use requirement, can be used in the case of not binding viewpager;
 1. When without binding ViewPager Settings TAB option;
+1. The distance between the icon and text can be configured, the default is 5;
 1. Increase click on the TAB to monitor the callback;
 1. Increase in code mViewPager.
 SetCurrentItem (i) TAB linkage control condition;
 1. Repair is not set in a state of not click Tab.